acquiredsecurity/chainsaw-forensic-timeliner/README.md

 # Forensic Timeliner

-Forensic Timeliner is a PowerShell-based tool that automates the process of aggregating and formatting forensic artifacts from [Chainsaw](https://github.com/WithSecureLabs/chainsaw) and KAPE / EZToolsinto a structured **MINI** **Master Timeline** in Excel.
+Forensic Timeliner is a PowerShell-based tool that automates the process of aggregating and formatting forensic artifacts from [Chainsaw](https://github.com/WithSecureLabs/chainsaw) and KAPE / EZTools into a structured **MINI** **Master Timeline** in Excel.
 This is obviously not comprehensive but a great way to take some high value artifacts and get a real quick snapshot using powershell!